desmondddd/speech-to-text/README.md

 # Speech to Text
 ## Intro
-Convert speech to text
+Convert m4a speech recorded by iPad or iPhone to text.

-## Options
-1. SpeechRecognition